 Meanwhile, Velaikkaran doesn't escape from going to the preachy mode, especially in the second half.
 Some of the messages are forced upon and logical issues, which should have dealt with care also backfire the film, at times.

-Velaikkaran has lots of messages to offer and they hit the right chords.
-The film has its own share of negatives but still, this message-oriented film, which is glazed with the right proportions of entertainment, offers the audiences a fine and genuine treat.
+Velaikkaran has its own share of negatives but still, this message-oriented film, which is glazed with the right proportions of entertainment, offers the audiences a fine and genuine treat.